Application of a standard Monte Carlo algorithm yielded very poor

 In this scaling method there are only two kinds of Monte Carlo moves: the regular particle displacements and the diameter changes.
 Both changes are made in the scaled variables.
 The acceptance probabilities are

-where is the change in potential
+is the change in potential

 energy associated with the move.
 If a particle's diameter is changed